waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Poison Damage:** Poisoned Pokémon in the party lose 1 HP every four steps taken outside of battle.
 - **Fainted Pokémon can use HMs:** Confirmed that a fainted Pokémon can be selected to use a field move like Strength.
 - **Follower Pokémon Mechanics:** When moving onto a tile occupied by Pikachu, the player and Pikachu appear to swap positions.
 The first button press turns to face, the second moves.
 - **Dig Field Move:** Can be used to escape caves, acting as an Escape Rope.
+This is a key anti-softlock mechanic.

 # II.
 Tile Mechanics (Verified)
 - `ground`: Walkable tile.